PSPDFKit/pspdfkit-android-simple-example/README.md

-# PSPDFKit for Android Example - Simple Jetpack Compose Example App
+# PSPDFKit for Android - Simple Example

-A simple example app demonstrating [PSPDFKit for Android](https://pspdfkit.com/pdf-sdk/android/)'s composable API in the `com.pspdfkit.jetpack.compose` package.
+This is a simple example app for [PSPDFKit for Android](https://pspdfkit.com/pdf-sdk/android/).

 ## Prerequisites